nehCG/COMS4156-MVC-masters/README.md

   - `roleId` (Integer): The ID of the user to be updated, or null if adding a new user. *Optional*
 - Response: A string representing the path to the view for adding a new user or updating an existing one.
 - Status Codes:
-  - 200 OK: Request successful.
+  - 200 OK: Page loaded successfully.
+  - 404 Not Found: Cannot find the request page.
+  - 500 Internal Server Error: The server encountered an error

 ### Role Management Entry Points